SAML-Toolkits/php-saml/README.md

 * `demo1/` - Contains an example of a simple PHP app with SAML support.
   Read the `Readme.txt` inside for more info.
 * `demo2/` - Contains another example.
-* `demo-old/` - Contains an example that uses the code of the older version of the the toolkit to demonstrate the backwards compatibility.

 ### How it works ###